heyitSamarth/heyitSamarth/README.md

 ### Hi 👋 ,I am SAMARTH!
 *I am working on my hard 😣coding 👨‍💻 skills and it's been a 🥰 **year**.*
+> If the things are not going smooth,
+> JUst change the algorithm